-We periodically evaluate the competitiveness of our executive compensation programs.
-In 2022, the Compensation Committee engaged the professional compensation consulting firm of Willis Towers Watson to conduct a compensation benchmark study.
+We evaluate the competitiveness of our executive compensation programs on an annual basis.
+In 2023, the Compensation Committee engaged the professional compensation consulting firm of Willis Towers Watson to conduct a compensation benchmark study.
 Willis Towers Watson reviewed and evaluated our compensation packages for our key officers in light of the levels of compensation being offered by companies in the specialty chemicals industry and other related industries which fall within a reasonable size range (in terms of revenues) and operate businesses similar to that of the Company.
-The compensation peer group companies included in Willis Towers Watson's 2022 compensation benchmark study were:
+This compensation peer group (the "Compensation Peer Group") was updated most recently in 2021 and is reviewed annually.
+Various factors are considered when determining the Compensation Peer Group including industry, organizational complexity, revenue size, like talent market, investor profile and whether the organization also lists the Company as a peer.
+The Compensation Peer Group companies included in Willis Towers Watson's 2023 compensation benchmark study were:

 Albemarle Corporation Avient Corporation Axalta Coating Systems Ltd. Carlisle Companies Incorporated Celanese Corporation Eastman Chemical Company H.B.
 Fuller Company Huntsman Corporation Masco Corporation Olin Corporation PPG Industries Inc. The Chemours Company The Scotts Miracle-Gro Company The Sherwin-Williams Company Trinseo S.A.
-Westlake Chemical Corporation competitive pay levels for the executives for the following elements of compensation: base salary, target total cash compensation (the sum of salary and bonus), long-term incentives, and target total direct compensation (the sum of base salary, target annual bonuses and long-term incentives).
+Westlake Chemical Corporation levels for the executives for the following elements of compensation: base salary, target total cash compensation (the sum of salary and bonus), long-term incentives, and target total direct compensation (the sum of base salary, target annual bonus and long-term incentives).

-Willis Towers Watson reviewed proxy statement data for each of our compensation peer group companies and summarized the data as a reference point for the Compensation Committee.
-Willis Towers Watson also reviewed published survey data from the 2021 Willis Towers Watson General Industry Executive Compensation Survey Report to determine
+Willis Towers Watson reviewed proxy statement data for each of our Compensation Peer Group companies and summarized the data as a reference point for the Compensation Committee.
+Willis Towers Watson also reviewed published survey data from the 2022 WTW General Industry Executive Compensation Survey Report to determine competitive pay